evidence-dev/evidence/sites/docs/docs/getting-started/index.md

 - See all the <a href="https://docs.evidence.dev/components" target="_blank">charts and components</a>.

-If there's **anything** you find difficult in the docs, please open an issue on Github or reach out to us on Slack.
+If there's **anything** you find difficult in the docs, please [open an issue](https://github.com/evidence-dev/evidence/issues/new/choose) or reach out to us on Slack.